-A native Californian, I was born in eastern San Diego County, though I have lived in various countries since 1991–Turkey, Kuwait, Singapore, Saudi Arabia, India, and the United Kingdom.
+A native Californian, I was born in eastern San Diego County, though I’ve lived in various countries since 1991–Turkey, Kuwait, Singapore, Saudi Arabia, India, and the United Kingdom.
 Currently, I live amongst the redwoods in California’s Santa Cruz mountains with my husband, Michael Citrino teacher, artist, gardener, and blues harmonica player.

 Scuba diving, bicycling, and travel are some of my most favorite activities.
 I write often about place, listening for the voices that arise from the places where the inner journey greets the outer journey.
 I love being out of doors under the open, blue sky.